tier2tickets/Knowledge-Base/content/automations/tier2forms.rst

 Click the "Link A Form" button then copy/paste the URL from your form and click "OK" You will need to be logged into the google account in which the form was created.
-You will be prompted to allow accesss to edit forms which you will need to allow.
+You will be prompted to allow access to edit forms which you will need to allow.

 .. image:: images/LinkForm.png